practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 ## Common Lisp on the Java Virtual Machine (JVM) with Armed Bear Common Lisp (ABCL)

-With the background of my showstopper at [Kawa Scheme](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Scheme%20dialects%20on%20the%20Java%20Virtual%20Machine%20(JVM)#kawa-scheme) on the JVM, I thought to give ABCL a try.
+After the showstopper at [Kawa Scheme](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Scheme%20dialects%20on%20the%20Java%20Virtual%20Machine%20(JVM)#kawa-scheme) on the JVM, I thought to give ABCL a try.

 But a look into its official User Manual (https://abcl.org/releases/1.9.2/abcl-1.9.2.pdf) shows a common pattern:

 - it's apparently not so easy to make a portable "fat JAR" or "uberJAR" (JAR = Java Archive) file for the JVM from Common Lisp source code files.

 However, I've found these two sources:

 - https://stackoverflow.com/questions/61381499/how-do-i-create-a-jar-using-armed-bear-common-lisp (1)
 - https://kodejava.org/how-do-i-evaluate-or-execute-a-script-file/ (2)

-- and I can also reuse my little knowledge with the Maven build tool (https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) when I was playing with the GraalVM to make fast standalone apps based on uberJAR files: [Graal Virtual Machine](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/04%20-%20GraalVM#graal-virtual-machine-graalvm) (3)
+..and I can also reuse my little knowledge with the Maven build tool (https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) when I was playing with the GraalVM to make fast standalone apps based on uberJAR files: [Graal Virtual Machine](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/04%20-%20GraalVM#graal-virtual-machine-graalvm) (3)

 <br/>